How to grow Chilli

 - Sow chilli seeds as early as possible (late winter for the hot varieties).

-- Sow seeds in small pots and very shallow (about 5mm deep), Transfer to a larger pot when two leaves have developed, try not to touch the forming roots when re-potting to prevent accidental damage.
+- Sow seeds in small and very shallow pots (about 5mm deep).
+Transfer to a larger pot when two leaves have developed, try not to touch the forming roots when re-potting to prevent accidental damage.

 - Water regularly but don't allow the soil to become too moist.
 Cover the seed tray with perlite to aid moisture and heat retention, both of which the chilli seeds love.